Streetcars in Washington, D.C.: Bustitution and competition

-Monopoly
+Capital Transit Company

-On December 1, 1933, the WR&E, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company.
-The WR&E continued as a holding company, owning 50% of Capital Transit and 100% of Potomac Electric Power Company (PEPCO), but Capital Traction was dissolved.
-For the first time, street railways in Washington were under the management of one company.
+In 1933, the WREC, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company, unifying the street railways of Washington, D.C., under one company for the first time.
+The WREC continued to exist as a holding company, owning half of Capital Transit and all of Potomac Electric Power Company (PEPCO), but Capital Traction was dissolved.

-Capital Transit made several changes.
-As part of the merger, the Capital Traction generating plant in Georgetown was closed (and, in 1943, decommissioned) and Capital Transit used only conventionally supplied electric power.
-In 1935, it closed several lines and replaced them with bus service.
+After the merger, Capital Transit closed the Capital Traction generating plant in Georgetown (it would be decommissioned in 1943) and thereafter used only conventionally supplied electric power.

+In the summer of 1935, Capital Transit converted several major lines from streetcar to buses: the line from Friendship Heights to Rockville (formerly the Washington and Rockville), the P Street line (Metropolitan), the Anacostia-Congress Heights line (Capital Railway) and the Connecticut Avenue line in Chevy Chase (Rock Creek).
+At the same time, the Chesapeake Beach Railway and the Washington, Baltimore and Annapolis interurban ceased operations.

 Because the Rockville line in Maryland was one of the lines that was closed, the Capital Transit Community Terminal was opened at Wisconsin Avenue NW and Western Avenue NW on August 4, 1935.
 At the same time, the car barn on the west side of Wisconsin at Ingomar was razed and replaced with the Western Bus Garage.

 In 1936, the system introduced route numbers.

+In the 1940s, Capital Transit continued to switch to buses.
+In 1942 it built a bus garage at 900 Michigan Avenue and converted the Columbia Railway Company Car Barn to a bus barn.
+In 1948, Capital Transit substituted buses on the Benning-Rosslyn line between Kenilworth and the Seat Pleasant loop; and between the corner of 13th and New York Avenue.

+Still, it continued to invest in its streetcar fleet.
 On August 28, 1937, the first PCC streetcars began running on 14th Street NW.
 By early 1946, the company would place in service 489 of the streamlined, modern PCC model and, in the early 1950s, become the first in the nation to have an all-PCC fleet.

+During World War II, gasoline rationing limited automobile use, but transit companies were exempt from the rationing.
+Meanwhile, wage freezes held labor costs in check.
+With increased revenue and steady costs, Capital Transit conservatively built up a $7 million cash reserve.
+In 1945, Capital Transit had America's third-largest streetcar fleet.